10 Best Packaging Edge Protectors

 The first step is to match the protector to the item.
 For individual boxes, picture frames, or flat-panel cartons, plastic corner protectors usually measure between two and three inches per leg.
 These small guards slip over the corner and are held in place by friction, stretch wrap, or tape.
 If you are shipping artwork or mirrors, look for adjustable cardboard corner protectors that can expand or contract to fit different frame depths.
 This eliminates the guesswork of matching an exact corner size and reduces the number of SKUs you need to keep in stock.

 For palletized freight, long cardboard edge protectors are the standard.
 They typically come in lengths from 12 inches up to 72 inches, with two-inch or three-inch legs that form a V-shape.
 A 48-inch or 72-inch board protects the entire vertical edge of a tall pallet load, while shorter 12-inch or 36-inch pieces are easier to maneuver around furniture, appliances, or partial pallet runs.
-Thicker gauges, such as 0.16-inch or 0.225-inch fibreboard, resist compression better than light-duty 0.12-inch board, but they also add weight and current Amazon listing detail.
+Thicker gauges, such as 0.16-inch or 0.225-inch fibreboard, resist compression better than light-duty 0.12-inch board, but they also add weight and price.
 Choose the heaviest gauge your budget allows if the load will be double-stacked or tightly strapped.

 Installation and Setup Considerations